70 Ways to Build Community, Save Your Sanity, and Change the World

 How are you building community?

-This post was originally published in 2011 here and continues to be one of the most popular articles in the archives connecting with everyone from new suburban mamas to inner city ministers.
-As I slowly rediscover how OMHG fits in my life it was time to dust off this old friend for the first post of the year because the best goodness is worth revisiting.
+This post was originally published in 2011 here and continues to be one of the most popular articles in the archives connecting with everyone from new suburban mamas to inner city activists.
 I made up an updated list of 70 Ways to Build Community that you can download, print, and share with your own communities by clicking the image above.
-Learn the basics of personal community mapping with the 100 Ways To Build Community Mini-Guide available by donation here or if you are a maker in Atlantic Canada connect with the Maritime Makers initiative to build our local community and strengthen our region through cooperation!

 All Oh My!
 Handmade Goodness printables and free downloads are for non-commercial, personal use only please.
 Copyright is owned by the designer unless otherwise stated.
 If you have a commercial inquiry please contact the designer or email the editor.
 Please don’t host the PDF on your own site, we love sharing but link to the original post for the download, thanks!